canada-ca/micro-acquisition/_posts/en/2021-06-23-building-custom-Azure-marketplace-policies.md

 AND

-- you are Canadian, First Nations, Métis, or Inuit
+- you are Canadian, First Nations, Métis, Inuit or a permanent resident of Canada

 OR

-- you are a foreign worker and have the appropriate [work permit(s)](https://www.canada.ca/en/immigration-refugees-citizenship/services/work-canada/permit.html){:target="_blank"} to work in Canada.
+- you are a foreign worker/student and have the appropriate [work permit(s)](https://www.canada.ca/en/immigration-refugees-citizenship/services/work-canada/permit.html){:target="_blank"} to work in Canada.

 ## Work acceptance criteria